WJCR-FM

-WJCR-FM (90.1 FM) is a Southern Gospel music radio station that is licensed to Upton, Kentucky, United States, and serves the Elizabethtown and Glasgow, Kentucky areas.
-The station is currently owned by FM 90.1, Inc. and features programming from Salem Communications.
+WJCR-FM (90.1 FM) is a southern gospel music radio station that is licensed to Upton, Kentucky, United States, and serves the Elizabethtown and Glasgow areas.
+The station is owned by FM 90.1, Inc. and features programming from Salem Communications.

 The broadcast facilities of WJCR are located at 13101 Raider Hollow Road in rural northwest Hart County off Kentucky Route 224 between Upton and Millerstown.

 History

-The station's construction permit was issued on October 18, 1989, under the callsign WJCR.
-The station actually signed on the air in February 1990.
+The station was issued the call sign WJCR on October 18, 1989.
+The station signed on the air in February 1990.

 Until 2015, the station's programming was also available in full via Paducah, Kentucky-licensed WNFC.
 In 2015, WNFC became a full-time affiliate of the Somerset, Kentucky-based King of Kings Radio Network.